-- 44. Working to ensure that there are no perceived barriers to development and progression. - 45.
-Continuing to improve our equality monitoring systems, expand our analysis and share the outcomes. - 46.
-Ensure that a Gender Pay Report is conducted annually comparing data year on year and to ensure any improvement plans are actioned and updated. - 47.
-Monitor exit interview data and identify trends to understand the common reasons for leaving. - 48.
-Future reporting plans to analyse the proportion of women and men who return to work after maternity, paternity, adoption or shared leave to resume their original jobs. - 49.
-Train and support line managers on equalities through e-learning and receive advice and guidance as to what behaviours and actions are required of them and their employees in the workplace.
+- Fair recruitment and selection practices, and continue to monitor this process looking at protected characteristics. - Encourage the use of our Agile Working Policy and home working where possible to actively assist in addressing equality issues. - Working to ensure that there are no perceived barriers to development and progression. - Continuing to improve our equality monitoring systems, expand our analysis and share the outcomes. - Ensure that a Gender Pay Report is conducted annually comparing data year on year and to ensure any improvement plans are actioned and updated. - Monitor exit interview data and identify trends to understand the common reasons for leaving. - Continue to train and support line managers on equalities through e-learning and receive advice and guidance as to what behaviours and actions are required of them and their employees in the workplace.